ramesh-suragam/Irish-Housing-Proj/README.md

 The main report can be found in irish-house-project.rmd and can be knitted to create a html output for the final report.
 To allow the .rmd file to knit fastly certain sections were run separately as some of the sections contain animations.
 The main report was knitted on rstudio server (https://rstudioserver.hamilton.ie/).
-Part of the reports were built in Tableau and were loaded as pngs into the main report.
+We strongly suggest using this to run our code, as some code may not run correctly on older versions of R. Part of the reports were built in Tableau and were loaded as pngs into the main report.

 A brief instruction on the requirements of these sections are as follows.